 Download the Full eBook Here

 Mass air flow sensors are at the center of a range of medical devices, such as machines for the delivery of anesthesia or ventilators.
-These sensors are frequently miniaturized, thin-film silicon chips (also known as MEMS sensors) but perform on the same heat-loss concepts that automotive air flow sensors do.1
+These air flow sensors are frequently miniaturized, thin-film silicon chips (also known as MEMS sensors) but perform on the same heat-loss concepts that automotive air flow sensors do.1

 In artificial ventilation devices, precise and consistent monitoring of gas flow rates is needed to mitigate the risk of patient harm from scenarios such as barotrauma, where too much air pressure can result in a rupturing of tissue.2